AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Cloud vs on-premise vs hybrid

 Hybrid architectures.
 The most common solution in practice: a routing layer decides per request whether the cloud model or the local model answers.
-Sensitive data (personnel files, customer contracts, patent applications) stays local, general tasks (translations, brainstorming, public research) go to the cloud.
+Sensitive data (personnel files, customer contracts, patent submissions) stays local, general tasks (translations, brainstorming, public research) go to the cloud.
 Tools like n8n, LangChain or our own Reepa stack orchestrate this decision.
 Advantage: optimal cost-quality mix, regulatory cleanliness for sensitive workloads.
 Disadvantage: higher complexity in operations and monitoring.

 Use cases by industry